basecamp/kamal/README.md

   secret:
     - RAILS_MASTER_KEY
 ```
+If you are using a Linux distro that does not have `root` as the username, be sure to uncomment the `ssh` and set the ssh user here.

 Then edit your `.env` file to add your registry password as `MRSK_REGISTRY_PASSWORD` (and your `RAILS_MASTER_KEY` for production with a Rails app).